-Spending Easter in Amsterdam wouldn’t be complete without a visit to Keukenhof.
+Spending Easter in Amsterdam wouldn’t be complete without a visit to the tulip gardens of Keukenhof.
 Keukenhof is the largest and most famous spring garden.
 You’ll find a large variety of blossoming flowers in colourful fields.
-In 2018 Keukenhof is open from March 22 to May 13.
+In 2020 Keukenhof is open from 21 March to 10 May.

 The flower bulb fields of Keukenhof are there only for show.
-Between the city of Haarlem and Leiden there are many large Dutch flower fields.
-The flowers here, gladioli, hyacinths, lilies, narcissi, daffodils, crocuses, irises, dahlias and tulips grow here for commercial purpose.
-We call this region the Bollenstreek (the Bulb Region).
+Between the city of Haarlem and Leiden there are many large Dutch flower fields that grow dozens of different flowers for commercial use.

 3. Cuddle a chick at the Zoo

-Children are invited to the Amsterdam Artis Zoo during Easter weekend in Amsterdam.
-All kinds of special events are taking place.
+Are you visiting Amsterdam with kids?
+The Amsterdam Artis Royal Zoo has all kinds of special activities, including an Easter brunch among the animals.
 Kids can cuddle with the young animals like chicks, rabbits and mice.
-From 11:00 tot 16:00 the Zoo shows the children who an egg become a chicken.
+And the Zoo staff show children how an egg becomes a chicken.